nunorvoliveira/snapmaker-2.0/README.md

 I'll try to keep all my improvements and additions here to be used by anyone who wants them.

-All of this is based on my Snapmaker 2.0 A350T, but many things should be compatibles with other models such as tool libraries, *post-processor*, etc.
+All of this is based on my Snapmaker 2.0 A350T, but many things should be compatible with other models such as tool libraries, *post-processor*, etc.

 ## Background